Fan1ing/MesoNet/README.md

 ## Data preparation
-To facilitate the reproduction of our results, you only need to directly execute the code for each predicted property (this requires adjusting the CSV file path for the corresponding dataset to your local path).
+To facilitate the reproduction of our results, we have provided three example running codes for three components, two components, and one component respectively (this requires adjusting the CSV file path for the corresponding dataset to your local path).
 The code will generate the graph dataset (A file package containing a pt file) and then proceed to the next step of prediction.
 The code will output and print the errors for the training and test sets.

 If you wish to use your own dataset for prediction, simply prepare the required molecular SMILES format and its properties for prediction, and then process the data into the same format as the one we provided.